Wilhelmus à Brakel: The Christian's Reasonable Service

 Experiential theology explains how the doctrines of the Bible become a reality in the hearts and lives of believers.
 Religious experiences are seen as bringing religious beliefs from text into subjective involvement.
-In the theological sections of his chapters, à Brakel lays the groundwork for experiential application.
-His aim in practicing theology is to edify believers.
-He does this by describing what the experiential application of the expounded doctrine should be and by describing what it often is when believers struggle to appropriate the words of the Bible.
+In the theological sections of his chapters, he laid the groundwork for experiential application by describing what the experiential application of the expounded doctrine should be and what it often is.